-A treeless saddle is simply a saddle without a tree.
-What is a tree?
-A saddle tree is a solid, rigid structure around which the leather and padding of the saddle are built.
+Saddle trees are a common component of many horse saddles.
+This solid, rigid structure is the piece around which the leather and padding of the saddle are built.
 The tree is made so it conforms to the horse’s back and the rider’s seat.
-Traditionally, saddle trees were made of wood but today, they can be made of materials such as fiberglass combined with metal, plastic and many still, have some wood in their construction.
+Saddle trees were originally made of wood, but today, they can be made of materials such as fiberglass combined with metal, plastic, or even still with some wood in their construction.
 The leather of the saddle is attached to the tree with staples or small nails.
 A treeless saddle, however, does not have this solid structure on which the rest of the saddle is built.

 While there might not be a full tree inside a treeless saddle, some may have a flexible fiberglass cantle and pommel.
 Other types of treeless saddles may have only layers of padding.
 There are many different makes and models of treeless saddles, so if you are shopping for one, be sure to try out many different types.
 Just because a saddle is treeless does not mean that it will fit any horse you put it on.
-Not all treeless saddles fit all horses (or riders) and when purchasing a saddle it is just as important to "try before you buy" as with a traditional Western or English saddle.
+Not all treeless saddles fit all horses (or riders), and when purchasing one, it is just as important to "try before you buy" as with a traditional Western or English saddle.

 Pros and Cons

 This type of saddle is also great for a horse who is hard to fit.
 If your horse has a very wide back or uneven shoulders, treeless saddles may be the answer.
 Treeless saddles can have pressure points, just as traditional saddles do, so you can’t just assume that you are eliminating the possibility of the saddle causing soreness for your horse just because it is treeless.
 If the stirrups are attached to a single strap, or the girth or cinch has only one point of connection, this may cause a pressure point in that area.
 Some may transfer the pressure to the underside of the horse's girth area.
-A well designed treeless saddle will have rigging that distributes pressure, rather than concentrates the pressure on one area of your horse’s body.
+A well designed treeless saddle will have rigging that distributes pressure rather than concentrating it on one area of your horse’s body.